Azure Security

 az security pricing create -n Containers --tier Standard

-Because we disabled public access, Defender’s scanner reaches the registry through the trusted-services bypass — which is precisely why --allow-trusted-services true from section 1 is not optional once you turn on scanning.
+Because we disabled public access, Defender’s scanner reaches the registry through the trusted-services bypass — which is precisely why --allow-trusted-services true is not optional once you turn on scanning.
 Findings surface in Defender for Cloud and can be queried in Azure Resource Graph to drive a fail-the-build or block-the-pull gate:

 securityresources